 Standard Options in the original PC AT-compatible BIOS.

-CMOS

-BIOS Phoenix Technologies enhanced BIOS options.

-Features

-Chipset Options specific to your system chipset.

-Features

-Power Advanced Power Management (APM) options.

-Managem

-ent

-PCI PCI Local Bus configuration options.

-Configura

-tion

-Password Change, set, or disable a password.
-In BIOS versions that allow separate user and

-Setting supervisor passwords, only the supervisor password permits access to Setup.
-The

-user password generally allows only power-on access.
+CMOS Setup BIOS Phoenix Technologies enhanced BIOS options.
+Features Setup Chipset Options specific to your system chipset.
+Features Setup Power Advanced Power Management (APM) options.
+Manageme nt Setup PnP/PCI Plug and Play standard and PCI Local Bus configuration options.
+Configurat ion Integrated I/O subsystems that depend on the integrated peripherals controller in your system.
+Peripherals Supervisor Change, set, or disable a password.
+In BIOS versions that allow separate user and /User supervisor passwords, only the supervisor password permits access to Setup.
+The Password user password generally allows only power-on access.
 IDE HDD Automatically detect and configure IDE hard disk parameters.

-Auto

-Detection

-HDD This option does not appear in many BIOS versions.
-Most manufacturers of IDE

-Low hard drives strongly recommend that you do not run a low-level format on their

-Level drives, because of the danger that the bad-track table may be over-written.
-Phoenix

-Format Technologies supplies this utility for service personnel only.
-If you feel that you

-need to run a low-level format on your hard drive, contact your drive

-manufacturer for instructions!

-Load BIOS defaults are factory settings for the most stable, minimal-performance system

-BIOS operations.
+Auto Detection HDD Low This option does not appear in many BIOS versions.
+Most manufacturers of IDE Level hard drives strongly recommend that you do not run a low-level format on their Format drives, because of the danger that the bad-track table may be over-written.
+Phoenix Technologies supplies this utility for service personnel only.
+If you feel that you need to run a low-level format on your hard drive, contact your drive manufacturer for instructions!
+Load BIOS defaults are factory settings for the most stable, minimal-performance system BIOS operations.
 Defaults

-Load Setup defaults are factory settings for optimal-performance system operations.

-Setup

-Defaults

-Save & Save settings in nonvolatile CMOS RAM and exit Setup.

-Exit

-Setup